andersbogsnes/ml_tooling/docs/quickstart.rst

 Quickstart
 ==========
-ML Tooling requires you to create your own Dataset inheriting from one of the Dataset classes - Dataset, FileDataset, SQLDataset.
+ML Tooling **requires you to create a data class** inheriting from one of the ML Tooling dataclasses Dataset, FileDataset, SQLDataset.

 You have to define two methods in your class: